In This Article

 Derivatives Trading

-Perpetual swaps are the most popular product on the exchange, providing traders with contracts that track the price of the underlying crypto asset with no expiry.
+Perpetual swaps are the most popular product on the exchange.
+They provide traders with contracts that track the price of the underlying crypto asset with no expiry.
 These are available for a range of different cryptocurrencies, with up to 100x leverage on some contracts.

 All derivatives contracts on BitMEX are collateralized and settled in BTC or USDT, depending on the instrument at hand.

 This type of trading is very volatile, for better and for worse.
-It means you can generate large profits with small amounts of money, but it also means you can lose everything you’ve invested relatively quickly.
+It means you can generate large profits with small amounts of money but also lose everything you’ve invested relatively quickly.

-If all this sounds very confusing to you, it probably means you shouldn’t use BitMEX since this type of leveraged derivative trading is aimed mostly for experienced traders.
+If all this sounds very confusing to you, it probably means you shouldn’t use BitMEX since this type of leveraged derivative trading is aimed mostly at experienced traders.

 Spot Trading

-In May 2022, BitMEX added a spot trading feature to the platform, for the first time enabling their users to buy and sell cryptocurrencies, rather than just speculate on their prices.
+In May 2022, BitMEX added a spot trading feature to the platform for the first time, enabling users to buy and sell cryptocurrencies rather than just speculate on their prices.

-Spot trading on BitMEX is still limited to a handful of popular cryptocurrencies, all currently in USDT trading pairs.
+Spot trading on BitMEX is still limited to a handful of popular cryptocurrencies currently in USDT trading pairs.
 Two different interfaces are available for traders on the platform:

-• The default spot trading interface, complete with candlestick charts, order books and a complete advanced trading experience.
+- The default spot trading interface has candlestick charts, order books, and a complete advanced trading experience.

-• A “convert” interface, which allows users to swap between any two supported cryptocurrencies at the going market rate.
+- A “convert” interface allows users to swap between any two supported cryptocurrencies at the going market rate.
 The convert feature is simple and beginner-friendly, with none of the advanced exchange features from the default spot trading interface.

 Instant Crypto Purchases